 What are the contest dates again?

 Original and unpublished.
 If you are recycling old ideas that's fine, but don't submit anything you've previously submitted to another contest, and don't submit anything you wrote previously and stuffed in a drawer, and don't submit anything you've already published in any form.
 Let your conscience guide you when it comes to what "new" means, but "unpublished" means you have never released it in any form, for free or for profit, in print or electronically, until now.
 If you have never published your game, but have been running it on the convention circuit for awhile, please consider submitting something else.
+Our goal is to inspire people with our constraints, ingerdients and awards to rapidly generate a new thing!

 The players of the game should be able to grab the print out and play, with no preparation beforehand required (or very little at least).
 And above and beyond that, we're looking for set-up that is simple and easy, and few additional props or tools needed beyond paper and pencil.